18F/handbook/docs/06-project-management/pm-role.md

 Occasionally the development team needs to meet to plan or process things together.
 Some examples of these types of meetings may be:

 *   Setting working agreements
-*   Changing workflows for code review, merge requests, QA, etc
+*   Changing workflows for code review, merge requests, QA, etc.
 *   Direction to take with decisions from a retrospective
 *   Adjusting how the team works together
 *   Discussing a failing test that team needs to figure out